nothingnesses/else-Heart.Break/README.md

 * The Modifier code allows any modifier coded with it to hack any hackable object as well as lock or unlock any door hacked with it.

+* The Computer code allows a computer (which has the Floppy API enabled) coded with it to clear the currently held floppy then write a list containing the names of everything in the world, along with the names of the rooms containing them, and their coordinates into the floppy.

 # Notes
-* The codes accept variables located near the top which should be edited as required to alter the behaviour of the items.
+* The codes (bar the Computer code) accept variables located near the top which should be edited as required to alter the behaviour of the items.
 As mentioned, reading the comments should help.

-* The scripts for Key and Drink's "Search for thing" and "Search for room" functions have a long execution duration and will inevitably stop after 60 seconds.
-To prevent this, pause the game when running them because scripts continue to run (and at a faster rate) even when the game is paused.
+* The codes for the Computer, Key, and Drink (specifically, the latter's "Search for thing" and "Search for room" functions) have a long execution duration and will inevitably stop after 60 seconds.
+To prevent this, pause the game when running them because they continue to run (and at a faster rate) even when the game is paused.

-* Additionally, to speed up "Search for thing" and "Search for room" you can obtain a screwdriver, change its code to:
+* Additionally, to speed up the Computer code and the Drink code's "Search for thing" and "Search for room" functions you can obtain a screwdriver, change its code to:

 ```
 SetMhz(500)